By Lt Col Rashid Zia Cheema, Retd (2nd SSC)

 Editor’s Note: Lt Col Rashid Zia Cheema (R) was commissioned in 75 LAA Regt in July 1972.
 He also served in Avn for 8 years.
 After the retirement, he has settled in DHA Islamabad.
 He is Editor of a website ‘Native Pakistan’.

 Maj Shahzad Saroia (R) belongs to Hafizabad and after his retirement has settled in Gujranwala Cantt.
 He has a very unusual physical feature.
 His heart is located on the right side of his body.
 In medical term it is called ‘Dextrocardia’, a rare condition in which, instead of being in the left side of the chest, a person’s heart is located in the right side.
-Dextrocardia is congenital, meaning that you are born with this abnormality.
-Less than one percent of the general population is born with Dextrocardia.
+Dextrocardia is congenital, meaning that you are born with this unique placement of heart.

 Shahzad cleared his ISSB in 1984 and his medical was done at CMH Gujranwala.
 Unfortunately, he was declared medically unfit on the pretext that his heart was not on the left side.
 Shahzad appealed against this decision and appeared before a Medical Board at CMH Rawalpindi.
 Brig (Later Lt Gen) Mahmood-ul-Hassan was heading the Board.
 Shahazd told him, “Sir, I am physically fit and can do any type of exercise.
 It is unjust that I have been declared unfit by CMH Gujranwala”.